sharon-chiang/Statistics-Epilepsy-Book/README.md

-# Statistical Methods in Epileps
+# Statistical Methods in Epilepsy
 THis repository holds the R and Jupyter notebook source code for _Statistical Methods in Epilepsy_.

 ## To make a change to the code: